 The Secular Society’s support for gender equity through independent reporting grants highlights the need to provide women journalists with more robust funding opportunities to pursue journalism in the public interest.
 The Secular Society believes that all governmental activities and those of religious organizations should be separate; they also hold that all religious beliefs are equally valid and their expression must be treated with tolerance and respect.
 Journalism funded by the IWMF’s Grants for Women’s Stories will contribute to the larger conversation about secularism’s role globally and focus on the challenges faced by women in a non-secular world.

 These grants provide opportunities for women journalists to pursue international stories of importance through gender-sensitive coverage of underreported topics.

-The IWMF will accept applications on a rolling basis with twice-yearly cutoffs.
+The IWMF will accept applications twice-yearly.
 Please keep this is mind when creating proposed project timelines.
-Due to the large influx of applications, the IWMF can no longer consider time sensitive proposals.
-Please refer to the application close date for each application cycle.
-Applications submitted after Wednesday, July 27, 2016 will be considered for the December 2016 round of funding.
-Applications submitted after Thursday, December 1, 2016 will be considered for April 2017 funding.
+Due to the large influx of applications, the IWMF can not consider time sensitive proposals.
+Please refer to the application close date for each application cycle, and expect grants to be disseminated 6 – 10 weeks following the application close.
 Applicants may apply for concurrently for Reporting Grants for Women’s Stories and the Howard G. Buffett Fund for Women Journalists.